Headnote: This case

 5. The accused does not have previous convictions; he surrendered to police; he pleaded guilty on the first date of trial; he offered compensation to the aggrieved party; these amply demonstrate the mitigatory factors.

 The above mentioned was a case where the accused was charged for the offence of murder, but where he pleaded guilty for the lesser offence of culpable homicide not amounting to murder under Section 297 of the Penal Code on the basis of a sudden fight.
 He was sentenced to seven years rigorous imprisonment and a fine.
 Considering his appeal against the sentence, Edirisuriya, J. in suspending his sentence and in addition, ordering him to pay compensation to the next of kin of the deceased, held as earlier, which are the grounds that should be considered in mitigation by a trial judge.
-In the instant case, the appellant was indicted for the offence of attempted murder for which he has pleaded guilty on the first available opportunity when he was charged based on the indictment.

 It is clear from the proceedings that the learned Counsel who represented the appellant before the High Court has placed clear mitigatory circumstances for the consideration of the Court.
 His only application with regard to the sentence had been to consider imposing of a state cost rather than a fine, as it would affect the appellant's employment.